How J.Crew’s Great Customer Engagement Saved Summer (for some)

 It’s an infuriatingly and wearisome process.
 It’s been known to turn even a confident woman into a tearful, insecure mess.
 I’m talking about swimsuit shopping, and despite all the technological advancements that allow us to try swimwear on in the safety (and privacy) of our bedrooms, the annual summer beachwear trek is still the most dreaded shopping excursion of the year.

 Having found a swimsuit that you love, you feel a burden lifted from your winter-pale shoulders.
 You wear that suit until it falls apart and then you buy another one.
-Maybe you go a little crazy and order different colors, but you stay with the same cut, which is why all women could relate to Jenni Avins’ post in New York Magazine’s The Cut begging J.Crew to bring back their one-piece, scoop-backed swimsuit that she loved so much growing up.
+Maybe you go a little crazy and order different colors, but you stay with the same cut, which is why all women could relate to Jenni Avins’ post in New York Magazine’s fashion blog, The Cut, begging J.Crew to bring back their one-piece, scoop-backed swimsuit that she loved so much growing up.
 In her letter, Jenni describes how difficult it has been to find a similar suit and the subtle differences between her beloved J.Crew suit and other brands’ offerings.

 J Crew responded eight months later with a full page ad in New York Magazine displaying the one-piece, scoop-backed swimsuit and a hand-written note by Jenna Lyons, Creative Director at J.Crew.